-Indeed it is very likely that thanks to the new integrated governance system in view of the 2030 framework administrative burden associated with reporting and monitoring obligations could be reduced.
+By contrast, it is very likely that thanks to the new integrated governance system in view of the 2030 framework202 administrative burden associated with reporting and monitoring obligations could be reduced.
 Expertise gained in administering the obligation schemes and alternative measures could also contribute to this.
-The evaluation report shows that administrative and compliance costs related to monitoring and verification of energy savings, are relatively low for energy efficiency obligation schemes.
-They currently range from 0.2-1.4% of the programme cost (see table below) but this depends on the specific scheme in question.
-The extension of Article 7 would imply a continuation of the recurrent compliance costs, i.e. the monitoring and verification of the savings created as well as the reporting of those to the Commission.
+The evaluation report shows that administrative and compliance costs related to monitoring and verification of energy savings, are relatively low for the energy efficiency obligation schemes.
+They are currently ranging